compgen-io/cgpipe/README.md

     $<              - The list of all inputs
     $<num           - The {num}'th input (starts at 1)

-    $num            - If a wildcard was matched for the target-name (%.txt, for example), the wildcard for output {num}.
-(Each output filename can have at most one wildcard).

 ### Special targets
 There are four special target names that can be added for any pipeline: